 Romans 3:23-24 declares, “[F]or all have sinned and fall short of the glory of God, being justified freely by His grace through the redemption that is in Christ Jesus.”

 Grace is a gift from God, but people must accept that gift, which comes “through redemption that is in Jesus Christ.”
 Each person has free choice in this regard.
-If a person does not trust in Jesus Christ for eternal salvation, that person is rejecting God’s grace and will suffer the consequences.
+If a person does not trust in Jesus Christ for eternal salvation, that person is rejecting God’s grace and, as a result, he or she will suffer the consequences.

 Romans 11:32 says, “For God has committed them all to disobedience, that He might have mercy on all.”

 This verse of scripture indicates that God allows people to be disobedient, so that He can demonstrate His continuing mercy to them throughout their lifetime, despite their disobedience.
 There is no inference that everyone will ultimately be given eternal salvation.

 1 Cor.
 15:22 states, For as in Adam all die, even so in Christ all shall be made alive.

 This scripture indicates that everyone who is “in Christ” (i.e., has trusted in Jesus Christ as their Savior) will be made alive (i.e., have eternal salvation).
 Based on other scriptures, such as those in the main body of this article, there does not seem to be a valid reason to believe that every person will have eternal salvation, even if they do not trust in Jesus Christ as their Savior.

 1 Timothy 2:3-4 declares, “For this is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.”